|

 the murder that his wife had no assets

-other than a small retirement
+other than a small retirement fund.

 Vitale's sister, Tamara Hill, stated